-Unofficially, I’m a Generation X Ambassador to Millennials and Generation Z. Officially, I’m an Assistant Professor of Landscape Architecture at the University of Oklahoma where I teach beginning and advanced studios, construction materials and details, planting design, and a GenEd E-B course.
+Unofficially, I’m a Generation X Ambassador to Millennials and Generation Z. Officially, I’m an Associate Professor of Landscape Architecture at the University of Oklahoma where I teach beginning and advanced studios, construction materials and details, planting design, and a GenEd E-B course.

 My research seeks to understand the influence of the built environment on human development.
 I have a particular interest in working with vulnerable populations, specifically children and children living with disabilities.